eisenhardtj/cs234-group-7/README.md

 # Directions

-## First step
+## Step 1

-Download and install MySQL for your macbook following the instructions from here https://dev.mysql.com/doc/refman/8.3/en/macos-installation-pkg.html
+Download and install MySQL for your MacOS by following the instructions: https://dev.mysql.com/doc/refman/8.3/en/macos-installation-pkg.html

 If you have HomeBrew installed you can paste the following command into your terminal: